verrazzano/docs/content/en/docs/guides/migrate/integrate/prometheus/_index.md

 {{< /clipboard >}}

 ## Ingress
-Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
+An ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
 Traffic routing is controlled by the rules defined on the Ingress resource.
-Please refer to [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) for more details.
+For more information, see [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).

 #### Create an Ingress to forward requests to Prometheus
-The following example creates an Ingress to forward requests to the Prometheus backend, using cert-manager ingress annotations to create a TLS certificate for the endpoint signed by `my-cluster-issuer` ClusterIssuer.
+The following example creates an ingress to forward requests to the Prometheus back end, using cert-manager ingress annotations to create a TLS certificate for the endpoint signed by `my-cluster-issuer` ClusterIssuer.

-The instructions assume:
+This example assumes:
-1. Cert Manager is installed and a ClusterIssuer `my-cluster-issuer` is created
+- cert-manager is installed and a ClusterIssuer `my-cluster-issuer` is created.
-2. The `kube-prometheus-stack` is installed in `monitoring` namespace with Prometheus instance created be `prometheus-operator-kube-p-prometheus` with a clusterIP service
+- The `kube-prometheus-stack` is installed in the `monitoring` namespace with a Prometheus instance created `prometheus-operator-kube-p-prometheus` with a clusterIP service.
-3. The Prometheus instance is listening on default port `9090`
+- The Prometheus instance is listening on the default port `9090`.
-4. Ingress Controller is installed in `ingress-nginx` namespace, with external IP `10.0.0.1`
+- An ingress controller is installed in the `ingress-nginx` namespace, with an external IP address, `10.0.0.1`.

    {{<clipboard >}}
    <div class="highlight">